 Lightning Bolt

 If you are a fan of the Flash but do not have enough room or just want a simple tattoo design to show your devotion to this hero, the perfect image you could choose is Flash’s signature lightning bolt symbol.
-Almost all super hero’s have their own self identifying logos, the Flash’s in particular is a jagged lightning bolt striking through the center of a circle.
+Almost all superheroes have their self-identifying logos, the Flash’s in particular is a jagged lightning bolt striking through the center of a circle.
 Lightning is such a powerful and impossibly fast force that the lightning bolt is the best symbol to associate with this hero.
-Also, because a lightning bolt is what infinitely caused him from gaining his powers.
-This tattoo of Flash’s icon can be incorporated in so many different styles and sizes that it will look good by itself or amongst the rest of your tattoos.
-You can even take an image and fit that particular image inside the shape of a jagged lightning bolt.
-This not only combines the frame of the lightning bolt but shows more character and imagery within the simple design.
-An example of this would be to get the Flash running full speed inside the lightning bolt, giving it a kind of 3D affect, it is a great way to accommodate two ideas into one.
-The lightning bolt image is a fantastic conversation starter and a very virtuous graphic to have.
-This tattoo is most commonly seen on the fore arm, upper arm, and chest.
+Also, a lightning bolt is what infinitely prevented him from gaining his powers.

 Action Pose

-Seeing your idolized super hero’s in action is what it is all about.
+Seeing your idolized superhero’s inaction is what it is all about.
 Spider-Man has his webs, Superman has his cape soaring through the clouds, and the Flash has his insane ability to run faster than the speed of sound.
 There is always the classic image of the Flash decked out in his costume in the running position.
 This is a great tattoo, but if desired, it can be tweaked out a little bit to give it more of an edge.
 In the comic books and television series alike, the Flash runs so fast that he is seen leaving a trail of fire and smoke behind him.
-This graphic shows the Flash in hot pursuit, full motion and on his way toward some action.
+This graphic shows the Flash in hot pursuit, full motion, and on his way toward some action.

 The Flash in Battle

-A super hero would not be a super hero if he wasn’t fighting crime.
-If you are looking for a graphic that not only shows off the Flash’s super human abilities but also shows the hero fighting evil forces, this is an idea you can play around with.
-Super villains are just as important as the hero’s themselves, after all, if it wasn’t for the bad guys, who would we need protection from?
-One of the Flash’s main arch enemies in both the comic book and the television series is a deranged psychopath known as ‘Zoom’.
-Zoom is also known as the Reverse-Flash and Professor Zoom.
-Just like the Flash, Zoom is also able to run faster than the speed of light, allowing him to cross over to other dimensions in space and time.
-A battle scene of the Flash and Professor Zoom makes for an incredible body art piece.
-The vibrant colors and action-packed illustration of these two, almost identical, characters will always be a great comic book style tattoo!
+A superhero would not be a superhero if he wasn’t fighting crime.
+If you are looking for a graphic that not only shows off the Flash’s superhuman abilities but also shows the hero fighting evil forces, this is an idea you can play around with.
+Supervillains are just as important as the heroes themselves, after all, if it wasn’t for the bad guys, who would we need protection from?
+One of the Flash’s main archenemies in both the comic book and the television series is a deranged psychopath known as ‘Zoom’.
+Zoom is also known as the Reverse Flash and Professor Zoom.